angelonic95/anikolab.FlowUI/README.md

 - incident.ribbon.js

 Uses the FlowUI library in a more direct (flat) way, without making API calls when the form type changes.

+# How to use the tool

+# Requirements

+- A C# project with a Custom API

+- A ribbon file where the JavaScript library will be included

+# Integration Steps

+1. Adding the C# Library

+- Integrate the FlowUI library into your C# project.

+- Create the necessary builders for your API according to project requirements.

+2. Adding the JavaScript Library

+- Add the JavaScript library as a dependency in the ribbon file.

+- Modify the library to include the name of your Custom API.

+- Create a JavaScript method to invoke your API using the FlowUI library.

+# Important Notes

+It is essential to modify the JavaScript library to specify the correct name of the Custom API before using it.

+# Conclusion

+By following these steps, you will successfully integrate FlowUI into your Custom API and manage calls via JavaScript in the ribbon file.